 47. Because I don’t like the way you look, but you don’t see me debating your right to be in public or suggesting you should undergo surgery or change your wardrobe before leaving the house.

-49. Because you can turn your head or overt your eyes.
+49. Because you can turn your head or avert your eyes.

 50. Because even one of these reasons is a good enough reason for continuing to ensure the rights of breastfeeding mothers and breastfed children and because every one of these reasons is more important than the “ick, I don’t want to see that” excuses of those who oppose it.